-In order to help you to determine the service to best meet your specific needs, a brief overview of each craft is provided, below.
+A brief overview of each craft is provided, below.
 Additionally, the UK-based Society for Editors and Proofreaders provides a factsheet on copyediting vs. proofreading that you may find useful.
+Often the terms copyediting and proofreading are used interchangeably, but the tasks involved in each differ substantially.

 Editing text for grammar, syntax, word choice and usage, spelling, punctuation, and other style issues; consistency in style (e.g., spelling, capitalisation, date and number formats) and language, and internal consistency of facts; flow (i.e., clear and logical connections between phrases, clauses, sentences, paragraphs, and sections), tone (with consideration to audience), clarity of meaning, and ease of reading; removing ambiguity, wordiness, and needless repetition; appropriate use of technical and specialised terminology, including discipline-specific terms (reducing jargon, if possible), abbreviations, and units of measurement; formatting references and citations to appropriate style; consistency in presentation of tables, figures (inc. diagrams and illustrations), and lists; checking for broken links; and flagging potential legal issues.